IIanonymeII/Tennis-Predictor/prediction_tennis/src/dataset/flashscore/README.md

-# Tennis-Predictor – Flashscore Parser
+# Tennis-Predictor – Flashscore Dataset

 This module is dedicated to **extracting and organizing raw tennis data from Flashscore**.
 It provides a modular parsing pipeline to transform unstructured HTML/text into clean, structured objects (dataclasses) for downstream use in the **Tennis-Predictor** project.